frieder/dab-templates/README.md

 # Customized LXC templates for Proxmox
 A set of customized LXC templates using the Debian Appliance Builder (DAB) provided by Proxmox.
-Currently this repo provides templates of Debian 10 (Buster) and Ubuntu 20.04 (Xenial).
+Currently this repo provides templates of Debian 10 (Buster) and Ubuntu 20.04 (Focal).

 ### Motivation